Xhorxh/Football-Quiz/README.md

   * ### _Font:_
     * I would like to keep it simple here with just an Open Serif font from [Google Fonts](https://fonts.google.com/specimen/Open+Sans?query=open).

+## Testing
+-   I found some warnings in JSHint report such as "'let' is available in ES6" (use 'esversion: 6'), and "One unused variable", which is not.
+After reading the documentation, I added in js script as a comment "exported", which is a directive for telling JSHint about global variables that are defined in the current file but used elsewhere.
+- Also for the let statement, I added in js script as a comment "jshint esversion: 6 ".
+And now in my JSHint report are no warnings.
+- I have been working all the time with my desktop text editor (Atom) to avoid non-sense commits in Gitpod.
+That's why I've done all the commits mostly in one day (after the project was finished).
+I am not really sure if this is a good practice, and if not I'll make sure to use only VS editor in Gitpod for the next projects from start to finish.

 ### Validator Testing